rebus-org/Rebus/README.md

 * a few well-selected options
 * no doodleware
 * dependency only on .NET 4 BCL
+* integration with external dependencies via small and dedicated projects
 * the best error messages
 * a frictionless getting-up-and-running-experience